Sulayman Solong: Biography

-The region of Darfur is named after the Fur people inhabiting it.
-The Fur succeeded the Tunjur as the dominant people in the region.
-The royal Keira (also spelled Kayra) clan sprang from the Kunjara, one of the three Fur tribes.
+The Keira dynasty (also spelled Kayra) sprang from the Kunjara, one of the three Fur tribes.
 Although Fur tradition speaks of early rulers such as Daali and Kuuruu, they are generally regarded as folk heroes.
 Sulaiman Solong is considered the first historical ruler of the Keira dynasty.
 According to traditional accounts, a land dispute erupted between Sulaiman's father Kuuruu and his uncle Tunsam, which forced Kuuruu to flee with Sulaiman to Dar Masalit in the west.
 Sulaiman grew up there among his mother's Masalit tribe, to whom an Arab origin is generally ascribed.
 When he became strong enough, he overthrew his uncle Tunsam, recaptured Jabal Marra from him and forced him to flee east to the border with Kordofan.
 Modern historians hypothesize that the civil war between Kuuruu and Tunsam may be linked to the collapse of the Tunjur empire.

-Little is known of Sulaiman's reign beyond vague generalities.
-The traditions surrounding him were recorded two centuries later.
+Little is known of Sulaiman's reign with the traditions surrounding being recorded two centuries later.
 Sulaiman's nickname "Solong" means "the red-faced" or "the Arab" in the Fur language, in reference either to his complexion or to his mother's origins.
 He is remembered as a warrior and conqueror who led 33 military campaigns, thereby transforming his Fur tribal kingdom into a multiethnic empire in succession to the Tunjur.
-He conquered Kordofan and for a time extended his dominions over Sennar, which was weakened due to a series of civil wars.
+He conquered Kordofan and for a time extended his dominions over the Funj Sultanate, which was weakened due to a series of civil wars.
 His conquests were mainly aimed at increasing the number of slaves he held, which he could then barter with merchants from surrounding regions for arms, war-horses and fine cloth.
 Nevertheless, Sulaiman's sultanate lagged behind other Sub-Saharan African states in terms of modern weaponry.
 Unlike the Bornu or Songhai empires, Darfur did not use firearms.